giuliachiola/super-blog-content/til/css/css-create-css-classes-dynamically.md

 ```

-In attempt to remove repetitions, I tried to loop through a SASS list and generate classes
+In attempt to remove repetitions and have a DRY (Don't Repeat Yourself) code, I tried to loop through a SASS list and generate classes

 ```scss
 $tags: git, vsc, nodejs;